 Pursuant to paragraph 2, article 154-bis of the TUF, the manager in charge of preparing the company's financial reports, Antonio Paccioretti, states that the accounting information included in this press release corresponds to documents, accounting ledgers and other records.

-This press release includes forward-looking statements, particularly referred to the evolution of natural gas demand, investment plan and future management performances.
+Disclaimer This press release includes forward-looking statements, particularly referred to the evolution of natural gas demand, investment plan and future management performances.
 Such statements by their very nature are subject to risk and uncertainty as they depend on the fact that certain events and developments will take place.
 The actual results may therefore differ from those communicated due to different reasons, such as foreseeable trends in demand, offer and prices of natural gas, general macro-economic conditions, the effect of new energy and environment legislation, the successful development and implementation of new technologies, changes in the stakeholders' expectations and other changes in business conditions.